 Honey bees, like many wild species of bee, have to be adaptable to an extent.
 Hence it is not that unusual to hear of bees making nests in chimneys or in buildings, but what do they prefer?

-There are broadly two types of top bar hives: horizontal and vertical top bar hives.
+There are broadly two types: horizontal and vertical.

 An example is pictured below.
 These typically have the shape of ‘long boxes’ with wooden bars upon which bees build the honey combs themselves.
 The bees are able to build vertical honey combs in such hives, whilst the beekeeper is also able to remove them.